trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 ## Amira, 16, female, Strathfield, Indonesian Australian, Muslim

 The media and Muslims: I feel like the media portrays Muslims horribly.
-If a Muslim commits a crime, he is called a terrorist, but if a non-Muslim commits a crime, he is called ‘mentally unstable’.
+If a Muslim commits a crime, he is called a terrorist, but if a non-Muslim commits a crime, he is called 'mentally unstable'.
 When I am in public, I do not hide my identity, I am proud to be a Muslim, but I do get a lot of looks.
 Once I was at a pet shop, giving my pet dog a shower, and my 20-year old brother was asked by a lady if I was his wife, and they talked about my dog, and told my brother that German Shepherds sniff for bombs from where she comes from.
 The pet shop was in Strathfield and I was really shocked and upset.
 I did not know how to respond and I started to feel embarrassed walking around with my older brother.

 ## Safia, 16, female, Rockdale, Lebanese Australian, Muslim

-Growing up in today’s day and age being an Australian Muslim doesn’t affect me.
+Growing up in today's day and age being an Australian Muslim doesn't affect me.
 True, there are a lot of racist acts that happen towards me, but I found it a norm now and I've gotten used to it.

 ## Rowaida, 17, female, Granville, Lebanese Australian, Muslim